carrierlxk/ACMMM21-VIShv/README.md

 ### Required

-1. `STEMSEG_JSON_ANNOTATIONS_DIR`: To streamline the code, we reorganized the annotations and file paths for every dataset into a standard JSON format.
+1. `base_JSON_ANNOTATIONS_DIR`: To streamline the code, we reorganized the annotations and file paths for every dataset into a standard JSON format.
 These JSON files can be downloaded from [here](https://omnomnom.vision.rwth-aachen.de/data/STEm-Seg/dataset_jsons/).
 Set this variable to the directory holding these JSON files.

-2. `STEMSEG_MODELS_DIR`: Base directory where models are saved to by default.
+2. `base_MODELS_DIR`: Base directory where models are saved to by default.
 Only required for training.
 You can initially point this to any empty directory.